National Requirement for Approving Canadian Common Law Degree Programs

 Entering Law Society Admission Programs – Legal Education that Meets the National Requirement

-Individuals applying for admission to a Canadian law society must hold a law degree earned at a Canadian law school or a Certificate of Qualification issued by the Federation’s National Committee on Accreditation.
+Individuals applying for admission to a Canadian law society must hold a law degree earned at an approved Canadian law school or a Certificate of Qualification issued by the Federation’s National Committee on Accreditation.

-In 2010, Canada’s law societies agreed on a uniform national requirement that graduates of Canadian common law programs must meet to enter law society admission programs.
-The national requirement specifies the competencies and skills graduates must have attained and the law school academic program and learning resources law schools must have in place.
-The national requirement will apply to graduates of existing and prospective Canadian law schools effective 2015.
-It will also need to be met by NCA candidates.
-A copy of the National Requirement is part of the report of the Task Force on the Canadian Common Law Degree and is available here.
+In 2010, Canada’s law societies agreed on a uniform National Requirement that graduates of Canadian common law programs must meet to enter law society admission programs.
+The National Requirement specifies the competencies and skills graduates must have attained and the law school academic program and learning resources law schools must have in place.
+The National Requirement applies to graduates of existing and prospective Canadian law schools effective January 2015.
+It must also be met by NCA candidates.
+Application of the National Requirement to joint and dual degree programs has been deferred until 2017.
+A copy of the National Requirement is part of the report of the Task Force on the Canadian Common Law Degree.